Contributed By Old South British Chambers

 On rare occasions, a taxpayer may seek judicial review if IR has reached a decision or exercised a discretion based on irrelevant considerations or without taking relevant considerations into account.
 Judicial review can also be available where a matter cannot be subject to a tax challenge.
 Review must be brought in the High Court, as it is beyond the TRA’s jurisdiction.
 The TRA and the Court generally require a procedural claim to be brought alongside any substantive tax challenge, to avoid the risk of taxpayers artificially “gaming” the system to delay a substantive decision on tax liability.

-The TRA and the High Court (each called a "hearing authority" for tax purposes) are the first judicial forums available to a taxpayer wishing to contest the outcome of the tax disputes process.
+The TRA and the High Court (each called a “hearing authority” for tax purposes) are the first judicial forums available to a taxpayer wishing to contest the outcome of the tax disputes process.
 The TRA is a tribunal that hears only tax challenges.
 Its proceedings are not open to the public, and published decisions have all identifying details removed.
-The current TRA is a District Court Judge.
+In the past, TRAs have been District Court Judges, although the appointee need not be one and the current TRA is an experienced tax barrister.
 The TRA can receive any evidence it considers may assist in its decision, even if such evidence would not be admissible in the High Court.
 Costs cannot generally be awarded against an unsuccessful litigant in the TRA.
 The cost of litigating in the TRA can be less than in the High Court, though that is not always so.

 The High Court is not a specialist tax court but is the forum in which all significant and/or complex litigation should be heard at first instance.
 The High Court is not obliged to deal confidentially with tax matters and generally the principle of open justice prevails.
 In this Court, costs are routinely awarded against the unsuccessful party.